Evolving cyber threat landscape amid Middle East tensions

 • Deploy endpoint detection and response across servers and workstations, keep internet‑facing services and high‑risk third‑party components patched, segment networks and apply least privilege, and monitor for anomalous lateral movement and mass file modification.

-Defence against web defacement
+Defense against web defacement

 • Keep CMS platforms and plugins fully updated, restrict administrative panels by IP and multifactor authentication, and remove unused plugins and themes.